cronvel/terminal-kit/README.md

 * .bgBrightColor(): choose between 8 bright colors using an 0..7 integer
 * .bgColor256(register): if the terminal support 256 colors, it choose between them using an 0..255 integer
-* .bgColorRgb(r,g,b): pick the closest match for an RGB value (from a 16 or 256 colors palette or even the exact color if the terminal support 24 bits colors) as the background color, r,g,b are in the 0..255 range
+* .bgColorRgb(r,g,b): pick the closest match for an RGB value (from a 16 or 256 colors palette or even the exact color if the terminal support 24 bits colors) as the background color, *r,g,b* are in the 0..255 range
-* .bgColorGrayscale(l): pick the closest match for a grayscale value (from a 16 or 256 colors palette or even the exact color if the terminal support 24 bits colors) as the background color, l is in the 0..255 range
+* .bgColorGrayscale(l): pick the closest match for a grayscale value (from a 16 or 256 colors palette or even the exact color if the terminal support 24 bits colors) as the background color, *l* is in the 0..255 range

 ### Styles

-* .styleReset(): reset all styles and go back to default colors without
+* .styleReset(): reset all styles and go back to default colors
 * .bold(): bold text
 * .dim(): faint color
 * .italic(): italic